ceford/cefjdemos-data-jdm-user/articles/en/articles-access/article-check-out-and-check-in.md

 using the browser back button or by having the user session time out.
 In this case the checked_out field is left set.
 This is marked in article lists with a small padlock icon.
-The padlock icon is also seen where an edit link should be when logged in to the site.
+The padlock icon is also seen where an edit link should be when logged in to the site frontend.

 To restore normal operation, checked out items need to be checked in.